OneLogin: History

-August 2021: OneLogin was recognized as a Leader in The Forrester Wave: Identity As A Service (IDaaS) For Enterprise, Q3 2021.

-Security
+Security breaches

 In August 2016, OneLogin reported that "an unauthorized user gained access to one of our standalone systems, which we use for log storage and analytics."
 The single user accessed the service for a month or more and may have been able to see Secure Notes unencrypted.
-In response, OneLogin fixed the cleartext logging bug, locked down access to the log management system, and reset passwords.
+In response, OneLogin fixed the cleartext logging bug.

 On May 31, 2017, OneLogin detected and stopped unauthorized access in their US data region.
-As OneLogin reported, "a threat actor used one of our AWS keys to gain access to our AWS platform via an API from an intermediate host with another, smaller service provider in the US."